giggzy/go-api-exercise/README.md

-# Introduction
+# go API exercise

 An implementation an API of the specification the drive a UI for engaging with services of an organization.

+## Questions and snags

+- Moved to mux as hit snags on POSTs using build in http lib.
+  - Don't understand some basics

 ## TODO

 - decompose into modules/files, handlers, util, routes
   - routes is so simple that it seems overkill
-    - handlers are getting fat so maybe
+  - handlers are getting fat so maybe [X]
 - cross cutting concerns are leading to code duplication, DRY
   - missing decorators, but can achieve same with wrapping functions inside functions, worry about readability and community conventions
 - Stuck on "merging" structs into a JSON, would like a meta block to help frontend dev and myself in development loop
 - CRUD
   - would like to at least implement "update"
     - with file based persistence locking is my responsiblity, see some approaches online but not confident
     - when to persist?
       - on every mutation? on server shutdown?
 Lean towards every mutation

 ## Initial Thoughts (Historical)